jreppnow/crossroads/README.md

 ## Contributions

-For now, this library is still in development and there are no clear, small changesets available for people to get involved.
-I'll do my best to get it into a workable state and will then gladly accept contributions.
+I welcome any suggestions/feature requests/changes/bug fixes.
+Feel free to open a PR if you already have concrete changes at hand.
+Alternatively, open an issue and we can discuss possible solutions/viability.

+Please note that any contributions that you make to this project are assumed to be licensed under the same license(s) as the remainder of project.
+Make sure that you are legally allowed to grant such licenses to your work.

+General requirements:
+- CI checks must all pass on your PR.
+- After review/approval, please rebase to the latest version of the ```master``` branch.

 ## License

-The library is licensed under MPL-2.0 (for now, might go less restrictive in the future), see ```LICENSE``` for details.
+The library is licensed under MIT license, see ```LICENSE``` for details.